chhsdata/dataplaybook/1_plan_a.md

 Flow of Logic Model

 ### The seven "components" you’ll consider are:
-1. Inputs: The resources you need for your project
-2. Activities: What the staff or the program does with those resources
-3. Outputs: Tangible products, capacities, or deliverables that result from the activities
-4. Outcomes: Changes that occur in other people or conditions because of the activities and outputs
-5. Impacts: The most distal/long-term outcomes
-6. Assumptions: Your beliefs about the program and the resources involved (including how successful you you think it will be or the challenges you may face)
-7. Moderators: Contextual factors that are out of control of the program but may help or hinder your efforts.
+| 1.
+Inputs: The resources you need for your project <br>2.
+Activities: What the staff or the program does with those resources<br>3.
+Outputs: Tangible products, capacities, or deliverables that result from the activities<br>4.
+Outcomes: Changes that occur in other people or conditions because of the activities and outputs<br>5.
+Impacts: The most distal/long-term outcomes<br>6.
+Assumptions: Your beliefs about the program and the resources involved (including how successful you you think it will be or the challenges you may face)<br>7.
+Moderators: Contextual factors that are out of control of the program but may help or hinder your efforts.
 These may influence participation, implementation, achievement of your outcomes.

 > **Example:**
 >e.g. **If** I hire more staff for my project (input), **then** I can collect more data about who would benefit from my service (activity). **If** we have more data, **then** our predictive model will be more accurate (output). **If** our model is more accurate, **then** we can increase outreach to populations who are more likely to benefit from our service (outcome) and so on.